 Sometimes, no matter how comfortable and supportive your talalay mattress is, some nights you just can’t fall asleep.
 Be it stress from work, kids or friends, it seems that you can never close your eyes.
 Then you look over to your side and see your significant other passed out in dream land and the green monster of jealousy comes out in you.
 How come he (or she) can fall asleep with the same stresses and pressures that you have, with little to no problem?
 Let’s find out.

 Men and from Mars, Women are from Venus

 According to The Wall Street Journal, overall, women tend to have more deep sleep in the REM cycles and awaken fewer times during the night than men do.
 They also weather some of the effects of a lack of sleep better than men, according to recent studies.
 Still, men overall say they are more satisfied with the amount and quality of their shut-eye than are women.

 Getting enough sleep is an important factor in maintaining overall health.
-Scientists are increasingly focusing on gender differences in sleep, seeking clues about why women are more likely to suffer insomnia, for instance.
+Scientists are increasingly focusing on gender differences in sleep, seeking clues about why women are more likely to suffer from insomnia, for instance.
 Some researchers suggest that differences in sleep patterns could help explain why women live longer than men.